 - Fat, often in the form of vegetable oil

-- Vitamin/mineral supplements (these are best purchased from a reputable company like Balance IT)
+- Vitamin/mineral supplements (purchased from a reputable company)

 Once you have chosen a recipe, it's time to prepare it for your dog.
 Many owners who feed home-prepared diets set up a regular schedule, setting aside time weekly or monthly to prepare and portion the diet.
 The food can be prepared in bulk and portioned into containers (one container per meal makes it extra-easy).
 You can keep meals frozen for several months or refrigerated for about 5 days.
 When the supply of pre-prepared meals runs low, it's time to make a new batch.
 If you like to feed a variety of foods, you can make multiple batches and color code by ingredients, rotating out the different meals.

 Remember to increase portions appropriately as your puppy grows.
 It's best to weigh your puppy every week or two to make sure you are feeding the proper amount of calories